Advertisement

 • Universal Credit

-• Experiencing exceptional financial difficulty, e.g. due to being the victim of robbery/burglary, or having significant unexpected expenditure
+• Experiencing exceptional financial difficulty, e.g. due to significant unexpected expenditure

-• Having experienced a disaster or emergency, such as fire, flood, gas explosion, bereavement
+• Having experienced a disaster, emergency or significant life event, such as fire, flood, bereavement,

 • Experiencing homelessness, or the threat of homelessness